immrbaldwin/SplunkForwarder/README.md

 # SplunkForwarder
-Installs Splunk Forwarders on either Debian or RPM distributions
+Installs Splunk Forwarders on either Debian or RPM distributions.